cubedparadox/VRCMotionCapture/README.md

 **Remember these animations will only work with the Avatar they where recorded with and when rig is generic!!**

+**Recording Audio**
+There is an audio recording checkbox on the 'Pose Recorder' component.
+If you check it, your microphone output will be recorded alongside the pose animation.
+The audio will be recorded to a wav file in the same directory as the animation data.

 ## How to setup an Avatar for mapping your recordings onto
 Create a duplication of the "Scenes/Base Scene" scene.
 Rename it to have your avatar name in it so you can locate it easier later.